Rust assembly generation: Mapping a bool vector to an owned string vector

 ; 📦 Allocate memory for the output vector's data array

-; The __rust_alloc function is called to allocate memory for the output vector's data array.
+; The __rust_alloc function allocates memory for the output vector's data array.

-; It takes two arguments: the size of the allocation and the alignment of the allocation.
+; It takes two arguments: the allocation's size and the allocation's alignment.

 ; The function returns the address of the allocated memory in rax.